INDEX: SECTION 1: Our Code of Ethics SECTION 2: Some humour about our guests

 This code of ethics arises from several consultations with different associations and members.
 It contains all of our goals and rules.
 In other words, our code of ethics is the purpose of our association.
 Some would have wished for more coercive measures but that is not our choice.
 It is necessary to know that a code of ethics does not have force of law.
 Everyone is encourage, to adhere to it and, is responsible for ensuring that our common rules are knowed by all including your guests or renters on a daily basis.

-1st principle: Navigation and Sharing of our Body of Water
+1st principle: Navigation and Sharing of our Lake

 Knowing that the water level is low in Newton Bay, Brochet lake and at the Bowman boat launch.
 Knowing, also, that large waves are eroding the banks, stirring up sediment, activating aquatic plant growth, damaging wharf and can contribute to accidents (kayaks, canoes and swimmers).
 We ask you to be responsible for your waves.

-Technically, we are asking all members that have recreational crafts, high performance motors that create strong wakes and those wishing to undertake nautical sports such as water skiing, wake boarding to:
+We ask all of our members who have high performance engines that create strong wakes and those who do water sports like personal watercraft (Sea-Doo), water skiing, wake boarding etc to:

-1.7.
-Rafts must be safely installed within the 50-meter limit of the shores;
+1.7 Rafts must be safely installed within the 50-meter bank limit;

-1.8.
-Four stroke engines are favoured as they pollute less;
+1.8 Two-stroke engines are not preferred as they pollute more;

 2nd principle : Sound Level and other Noises